kalkite/go_pg_crud/README.md

 ## Description

-This project is a Go web application designed for creating and managing code snippets.
+This project is a Go web application designed for creating and managing snippetboxes.
 It offers features like user registration (signup), authentication and authorization (login), and a dynamic home page for viewing and organizing snippets.
 The application leverages Go's strong concurrency support.

 ## Features